ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**

-I'd like to thank Andrew Tsai, Haoran Yin, and Tianyou Xiao for giving me feedback on the interaction plan.
+I'd like to thank Andrew Tsai, Haoran Yin, and Tianyou Xiao for providing me feedback on the interaction plan.

 # Staging Interaction, Part 2